(888) 552-6760 SCHEDULE AN APPOINTMENT

 Cigarette smoke contains at least 69 different carcinogens (substances known to cause cancer), according to the NCI.
 These chemicals, which include hazardous gases and metals, arsenic and more, cause changes in the cells that may lead to cancer.
 The carcinogens in tobacco smoke may also pose a risk to others who are exposed to it through secondhand smoke.

 Smokeless tobacco, like chewing tobacco, snuff, snus and other dissolvable products, also contain carcinogens that may be absorbed through the tissue of the mouth.
-While they’re associated with fewer deaths than smoking tobacco, these addictive products may still lead to cancer.
+While they’re associated with fewer deaths than smoking tobacco, these addictive products may still lead to cancer in the parts of the body listed below.

 It also contributes to acute myeloid leukemia, a condition in which too many immature white blood cells are found in the bone marrow and blood.

 Remember, there’s no “safe” level of tobacco use.
-Even one cigarette per day may affect health.
-While it may be tough to quit tobacco products, doing so may greatly reduce the risk of cancer, cancer death, and other severe diseases.
+While it may be tough to quit tobacco products, doing so may greatly reduce the risk for developing cancer, cancer death and other severe diseases.

 Expert cancer care